ibm-cloud-docs/vmwaresolutions/archiref/htdc-hpcs/htdc-hpcs-system-context.md

 # System context
 {: #htdc-hpcs-system-context}

-The following diagram shows the system context for vCenter Server instance with HyTrust DataControl and IBM Hyper Protect Crypto Services.
+The following diagram shows the system context for vCenter Server instance with HyTrust® DataControl® and IBM Hyper Protect Crypto Services.
 A system context diagram is a high-level diagram that provides an initial view of the system.
 It defines the key elements of a system, the boundary of the system, and the entities that interact with it, along with the interaction.

 ![System Context](../../images/htdc-hpcs-system-context.svg){: caption="Figure 1.
 System context" caption-side="bottom"}